If suffer from sharp chronic back or neck pain, or weakness or numbness in your arms or legs, you may have Degenerative Disc Disease.

 Computerized Spinal Decompression can repair damaged discs and bring lasting pain relief by relieving the pressure that builds up on the discs.
 It creates a kind of vacuum so that it draws the bulging disc material back into place and sucks the vital fluid and nutrients back into the targeted disc to rehydrate and re-nourish the disc so that it can heal.
 It also strengthens the ligament bands so that they can begin to hold the disc in place again.

-Dr. Greenwood uses the most advanced spinal decompression table, the Triton, which features a computerized unit with programmed patterns so that decompression will occur at the disc level and with the specific amount of pressure you need to experience healing and relief.
+Your Nixa chiropractor, Dr. Hunter Greenwood, uses the most advanced spinal decompression table, the Triton, which features a computerized unit with programmed patterns so that decompression will occur at the disc level and with the specific amount of pressure you need to experience healing and relief.

 While there is no cure for Degenerative Disc Disease, chiropractic care can help be instrumental in improving your quality of life by relieving your pain, promoting healing, restoring your range of motion and slowing the progression of the degeneration.

-If you are ready to enjoy better health and mobility, come in or call us today at 417-725-6655 and see how natural, drug free chiropractic care can help you.
+If you are ready to enjoy better health and mobility, come in or call Dr. Hunter Greenwood, your Nixa chiropractor, today at 417-725-6655 and see how natural, drug free chiropractic care can help you.